eppdyl/cathode-database/README.md

 ```bash
 python3 make_hdf5_database.py
 ```
-The script comes with three flags:
+The script comes with four flags:
-- -p: calculate the total pressure with an empirical correlation if the total pressure is *not* specified (implies "derived quantities")
+- -pe: calculate the total pressure with an empirical correlation if the total pressure is *not* specified (implies "derived quantities")
+- -pp: calculate the Pi products for the empirical analysis of the total pressure in hollow cathodes
 - -d: calculate the derived quantities (e.g. Reynolds number, Knudsen number, etc.)
 - -f: the filename in which to store the file
+The flags "-pp" and "-pe" are mutually exclusive.

 Note that you *have* to use Pandas to read the data file once it is saved to disk.